 Smart Dual Citizenship for Italians

 Are you applying for Italian citizenship through your ancestors?
 Their naturalization status can impact your eligibility.
-Recent Italian Supreme Court decisions have added complications for some applicants.
+Recent directives from the Italian government have had the effect to close the doors to citizenship.
 Find out if these changes affect you and learn your best options to get Italian citizenship.

 Example Scenario